lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project2.md

 * Draw out the inheritance hierarchy between all of your classes.
 * Make it so that you can change the default colors and default side lengths by only changing one thing in your code.
+* Use an array to demonstrate your understanding of polymorphism in your `ShapeDemo` class.